novasamatech/validator-observer/README.md

 ## Required Environment Variables
 The following environment variable is required for the application to function:

-`FELLOWSHIP_ACCOUNT_MNEMONIC` - the mnemonic for the account that will be used to make payouts.
+`BUMP_ACCOUNT_MNEMONIC` - the mnemonic for the account that will be used to make bumps.

 ## Running the Application
 The application is designed to be run on a schedule using GitHub Actions.